Get

 person doing home cleaning while dog is lying on the floor

 A vital aspect of keeping dogs safe is to keep household cleaning products secure and out of reach.
-As of 2021, did you know cleaning products account for 8.3% of pet poison calls?1 As innocent as it may seem, not having household products secured in cabinets and drawers can bring disastrous outcomes, and keeping the products out of reach can save your dog’s life.
+Did you know cleaning products account for 8.3% of pet poison calls?1 As innocent as it may seem, not having household products secured in cabinets and drawers can bring disastrous outcomes, and keeping the products out of reach can save your dog’s life.

-Below, we’ll focus on six dangerous household cleaning products that must be kept out of reach for your dog’s safety.
+Below, we will focus on six dangerous household cleaning products that must be kept out of reach for your dog’s safety but before that, we dive into what makes some cleaners toxic to dogs and whether pet-friendly cleaners are out there.

 dogster paw divider